tcardona/PSEG-Alexa-Project/Workshop/HelloWorld/README.md

 };
 ```

+1. From within AWS Console, click on IAM, then Roles:
+1. Attach a Dynamo policy to the default ```lambda_basic_execution``` IAM role

-The session.attribute state is persisted in Dynamo only when your skill ends.
+ * The session.attribute state is persisted in Dynamo only when your skill ends.

-Delete your table when done testing, or review the DynamoDB pricing and runtime fees for your table:
+ * Delete your table when done testing, or review the DynamoDB pricing and runtime fees per table:
  (https://console.aws.amazon.com/dynamodb/home)

 ## Lab 5

 Using the **alexa-sdk**

-1. Search the internet for ```npm alexa-sdk```
+1. Search the internet for ```npm alexa sdk```
 1. Read the documentation and try out the code snippets in your skill.